dkriegner/xrayutilities/README.md

 - setuptools (to provide the pkg_resources module)
 - lmfit (optional)
 - matplotlib (optional)
+- mayavi (optional, only used optionally in Crystal.show_unitcell)

 When building from source you also might need: